 High and low pressure alarms (PAHL 2902 and 2903) will signal the clogging situation of the drilled plates and the lacking of the fluidization steam respectively.

-The propylene residue entering with the polymer – together with the uncondensed fluidization steam flows out from the top of the equipment through the cyclone WC 501 whose body is mounted inside the fluid bed.
+The propylene residue entering with the polymer – together with the uncondensed steam flows out from the top of the equipment through the cyclone WC 501.
 The steam ejector J 501 helps the extraction of the polymer separated from the vapours flowing out.

-The pressure in the equipment is depending on the one of the compressor suction K 501 A/S by the PRC 3002.1 and it is equal to 0.15 kg/cm2g approximately.
+The pressure in the equipment is depending on the one of the compressor suction K 501 A/S by the PIC 3002.1 and it is equal to 0.15 kg/cm2g approximately.
 The temperature of the outlet vapours is therefore not higher than 100 oC.

 The function of the scrubber C 501 is to abate the entrained polymer.
 It consists of a column provided with 10 trays : the six on the lower part and segmental-baffle type and the four on the upper part are sieve type.
 The reflux condenser E 501 is directly mounted on the top of the column and it condenses almost all the portion of the steam accompanying the propylene residue.